Skip to content

 Cappa provides a focused CLI with commands that mirror the visual regression lifecycle.
 Each command operates on the screenshots defined in your cappa.config.ts file.

 Runs Playwright to render every configured scenario and writes the resulting images to the configured outputDir.
-Use this command for local development when you don’t need to trigger failure callbacks.
 Use flags such as --log-level to adjust verbosity when diagnosing flaky tests.

 The onFail callback receives an array of failed screenshots with both relative and absolute paths to actual, expected, and diff images.